fsi-open/datagrid/doc/en/columns/money.md

 **label** By default label value its taken from name under what column was registred in grid.

 **glue** Useful only when you need to implode data from few source object fields into one column.

-By default its single space character " ".
+**format** Useful when you need to format value before passing it to view.
+Value is formated with php ``sprintf`` function.
+There should be at least same count of ``mapping_fields`` option values as placeholders count in format string.
+This option can be used with ``glue`` option.

 ## Example Usage ##